 A properly running diesel engine should not produce any visible smoke out the tailpipe.
 If smoke is coming from the exhaust for a prolonged period, it could indicate a more serious problem with your engine.
-This guide will help diagnose the underlying causes of diesel engine smoke and help you understand what each of these exhaust colors could mean.
+This guide will help diagnose the underlying causes and help you understand what each of these exhaust colors could mean.

-Black smoke is the most common smoke color emitted from the exhaust pipe of a diesel engine.
+Black Smoke is the most common color emitted from the exhaust pipe of a diesel engine.
 This often points to an issue with the air/fuel ratio, i.e., too much fuel and not enough air.
 When diagnosing the problem, the first place to look should probably be the fuel injectors.

 Common Causes of Black Smoke:

 Injectors Sticking Open Too Long (Common Rail Diesel)

 Incorrect Injector Timing

 Incorrect Valve Clearance

 Improper Air/Fuel Ratio